KishoreBandi98/SampleApp/README.md

 # SampleApp
-It is a sample application for testing purpose
+It is a sample application created for testing purpose